oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

 Graph traits is a data type that defines the data model, a set of types associated with the graph, used by processing and service functionality.

-Type graph_traits shall be specialized for each graph by following the pattern below.
+Type graph_traits is specialized for each graph by following the pattern below.

 .. code-block:: cpp